United Kingdom–France one in, one out plan

-The United Kingdom–France one in, one out plan is an agreement between the United Kingdom and France aimed at reducing unauthorised migration across the English Channel into the United Kingdom.
+The United Kingdom–France one in, one out plan, known internally as Operation Hillmore, is an agreement between the United Kingdom and France aimed at reducing unauthorised migration across the English Channel into the United Kingdom.
 Formalised in August 2025, the plan states that migrants that arrive illegally by small boats to the UK can be sent back to France.
 In return the UK will take the same number of migrants from France who have not tried to cross the Channel before and pass security and eligibility checks.

 Overview

 Cross Channel migration has been a major problem for both the United Kingdom and France in recent years.
-As of 10 September 2025, the Home Office has detected 182,165 migrants who have crossed the English Channel in small boats since 2018.
+As of 19 January 2026, the Home Office has detected 193,543 migrants who have crossed the English Channel in small boats since 2018.
 Crossing the Channel without permission is a criminal offence under UK law, as is to attempt to use a dangerous type of vessel or any unregistered craft under French law.
 The plan was part of a larger plan by the Labour government to replace the cancelled Rwanda asylum plan and strengthen border security, while also providing safe and controlled ways for people to come to the UK, with first test phases of 50 migrants per week.
 The 'one in, one out' migrant agreement was announced on 10 July 2025, by UK Prime Minister Keir Starmer and French President Emmanuel Macron, with Starmer stating that the deal would begin within weeks.
 In early September 2025, it was reported that 3,567 people had arrived on the UK's shores since the deal with France was ratified in August, however returns had not yet commenced.

 Method of operation

 The formal agreement was approved by both governments early in August 2025 with support of the European Commission and other EU countries.
 The plan's first phase permits the UK to send back about 50 undocumented migrants per week, with no family ties, that arrived in small boats.
-In return it will take in 50 asylum seekers from France, who either has proven family in the UK or comes from a country with a high chance of getting asylum, like Afghanistan or Iran.
+In return it will take in 50 asylum seekers from France, who either have proven family in the UK or come from a country with a high chance of getting asylum, like Afghanistan or Iran.
 If the first phase is successful, the numbers will increase.

 Reception

 The plan has received mixed reactions.
-The UN refugee agency (UNHCR) and some experts said it could be a sign of better cooperation between the UK and the EU, but they also pointed out that its impact may be small because only a limited number of people—about 50 per week—are involved.
+The UN refugee agency (UNHCR) and some experts said it could be a sign of better cooperation between the UK and the EU, but they also stated that its impact may be small because only a limited number of people—about 50 per week—are involved.
 Some UK opposition leaders, including members of the Conservative Party, say the plan deals with only a small part of the issue, as more than 25,000 people are expected to arrive by small boats in 2025.
 They have called for stronger actions, like bringing back the Rwanda asylum plan.
 The Home Secretary has refused to share exact targets, saying that doing so could help smugglers change their methods.